 Adolescence is a time of growth and change.
 It is normal for young people to have mood swings, struggle with impulse control, begin to take more risks and experience changes in friendship groups and interests.

-These changes make it difficult for parents, carers and professionals to understand what is within the range of normal adolescent development and what might be more concerning.
+These changes make it difficult for parents, carers and professionals to understand what is within the range of normal adolexscent development and what might be more concerning.
 (Refer to Developmental stage of adolescence.)
 Anxiety and depression are commonly experienced by young people and adolescence is also a time when other mental health issues begin to emerge.
 Many adults with mental health issues experience the onset of their illness in adolescence.
 It is important to remember the experiences of adolescents as children: trauma, multiple placement changes, no contact with family – their past and current social and emotional wellbeing, experiences of nurturing and relational connections all impact on their individual development and mental health.

 These links will provide you with more information about other mental health issues young people may be experiencing:

 Part of a young person’s risk-taking behaviour may include experimenting with drugs and alcohol.
 Some adolescents may start to use alcohol and other drugs as a way of managing their mood.
 There can be links between some substances, such as cannabis and ICE, and anxiety, depression and psychosis.

 Conversation tips when talking to young people

 Conversations with young people about their mental health can be challenging, especially if you do not know where to start.
 Consider the advice below.